Lunar Silicon Cavity

 \subsection{Thermal Management}

+Silicon is uniquely suited as an optical cavity material because it has a very stable crystal structure, with a high mechanical quality factor, and most importantly has a zero-crossing of thermal expansion at 17~K. Operating at this temperature allows long-term stability due to insensitivity of the cavity to temperature changes.
 To maintain the silicon cavity at a 17~K operating temperature, we estimate the thermal load based on the following conditions.
 The surface of the cavity chamber, active shield, and passive shield are gold-coated to ensure low emissivity (5$\%$) between different layers.
 Each layer may be mounted using high strength and low thermal conductivity cables, e.g. Kevlar fiber~\cite{Bugby2003}.
 The whole system is supported by thermally insulated posts.
 The coupling to external blackbody radiation is minimized by using a fiber-optic feedthrough.
 The use of the two separate radiators, as outlined in Fig.~\ref{fig:1}, makes it practical to support a silicon cavity with relatively long length (50~cm and biconical as shown in Fig.~\ref{fig:1}).
-The size of the first radiator is 10\textendash20 m$^2$, and the second radiator is 1\textendash10 m$^2$.
+The size of the first radiator is 10\textendash20~m$^2$, and the second radiator is 1\textendash10~m$^2$.
 Note that this radiator design includes a conservative margin of 50$\%$ higher heating load than a realistic estimate.